L-F-S/HybridStochasticPetriNet/README.md

 * Mura, Ivan, and Attila Csikász-Nagy.
 "Stochastic Petri Net extension of a yeast cell cycle model."
 Journal of theoretical biology 254.4 (2008): 850-860.

 # Credits:
-This project was written by me (Lorenzo Federico Signorini), Marco Giulini, and Nicole Salvatori for our Mathematical Modelling course in the MSc in Quantitative and Computational Biology at the University of Trento, Italy, in February 2018.
+This project was written by me (Lorenzo Federico Signorini), Marco Giulini, and Nicole Salvatori for our Mathematical Modelling course in the MSc in Quantitative and Computational Biology at the University of Trento, Italy, in January 2018.